VenkyRock143/Alarm-Clock.github.io/README.md

       with modes Dark and Light.

-=> Styles.css is used to handle sytling properties.
+=> Styles.css is used to handle styling properties.

 => scripts.js is used to handle all functionalities carried by alarm